uva-iai/uva-iai.github.io/README.md

 <div style="clear:left;"></div>
 ## Contact
-Questions, comments or want to become a mentor yourself?
+Questions, comments or ideas?
 We are looking forward to hearing from you!

 Mail to: info.uva.iai@gmail.com